xnakxx/cryptonote-aeon-pool/README.md

     /* Poll RPC daemons for new blocks every this many milliseconds. */ "blockRefreshInterval": 1000,

+    /* Enable merged mining feature starting from this version. */ "mergedMiningMinVersion": "99",

     /* How many seconds until we consider a miner disconnected. */ "minerTimeout": 900,